+Mr M Stowell

-Mr M Stowell, B.Bus CA (Non-executive Director)
+B.Bus CA (Non-executive Director)

+Appointed to the Board July 2009

+Age: 49

 Mr Stowell has been involved in the public company corporate sector for 20 years, formerly as a manager in Arthur Anderson Corporate, involved in significant IPO and merger activity in the resource and energy sectors.
 Subsequently he has gained extensive experience at a board and management level in a number of successful ventures as principal in a wide variety of industries.
 Mr Stowell was a founder and board member for seven years of Anvil Mining Ltd, a significant African based copper mining company, listed on the ASX and subsequently the Toronto Stock Exchange ("TSX").
 Founder and Director of Incremental Petroleum Ltd from inception in 2003, to acquisition of 1500 BOPD oilfield, ASX listing, profit growth and ultimate sold in 2009.